zephyrproject-rtos/zephyr/doc/reference/storage/nvs/nvs.rst

 From this formula it is also clear what to do in case the expected life is too
 short: increase ``SECTOR_COUNT`` or ``SECTOR_SIZE``.

+Efficiency considerations
+*************************

+Preparing a new sector for writing requires some time to ensure that no data elements within are lost.
+The required time increases about linearly in relation to the number of data elements within the sector and can therefore take a considerable amount of time.
+As a rule of thumb, the number of data elements should be limited to about 1000 per sector.
+This can be accomplished by keeping the sector size small or by increasing the data element size, combining related data into a single element.

 Sample
 ******